sendgrid/docs/content/docs/ui/analytics-and-reporting/marketing-campaigns-stats.md

 </call-out>

+With Marketing Campaigns email statistics, you can unlock the full potential with the right data at your fingertips.
+Use your data to guide you to the right strategy.
+Get insights about both marketing and transactional email for a 360-degree understand of your audience’s experience.
+Finally, use your data to brings results to life and share your performance with teammates and stakeholders.

 ## 	Viewing Single Send or Automation Statistics
  	Once you send a Single Send or set an Automation live, you can view related statistics.